4th of July unfortunately has the highest rate of pets running away

 Fireworks can often be unpredictable, which can be challenging when it comes to administering your pet’s CBD Hemp Oil to help keep them calm.
 If you have close relationships with your neighbors, it may be beneficial to ask them exactly when they’ll be setting them off.
 You could also ask if they can text you with a warning about an hour and a half beforehand.
 We always recommend administering your pet’s recommended usage at least an hour before a stressful activity.
 If you’re unsure of when they’ll begin and you want to play it safe, we’d recommend administering in the morning and again in the evening, so they’re covered for most of the day and won’t have any lapsed time in between.
 As a reminder, there are no known overdoses on CBD, so you can always administer more if your pet needs extra support.

-Get a custom Pet Releaf recommendation with our usage calculator!
+Get a custom Pet Releaf recommendation with our product finder!

 Make sure your pet’s microchip and ID tags are up to date